The Kindling Effect: Alcohol Withdrawal Issues

 Withdrawing from alcohol is a difficult process, but for some people, it gets harder every time.
 This isn’t because the severity of an addiction is growing; that is a myth.
 Rather, it is the kindling effect taking place due to neurological synapses in the brain that react more abruptly to the stimulus of going through withdrawal after they’ve been through it several times before.
 This overly dramatic response system is thought to stem from brain damage that occurs during withdrawal.

 The journal Neuroscience and Biobehavioral Reviews notes repeated exposure to the withdrawal process does indeed cause neurobehavioral excitability.
 It is most closely linked to cases of withdrawal that induce seizures.
 Likewise, seizures seem to be more common in cases of withdrawal where there have been several prior withdrawal episodes.
-According to the journal Alcohol Health and Research World, among clients treated for alcoholism in one study, 48 percent who had seizures during detox had been through withdrawal at least five times before, whereas only 12 percent of those who had no seizures had been through withdrawal the same number of times.
+In one study, 48% of clients treated for alcoholism and who had seizures during detox had been through withdrawal at least five times before, whereas only 12 percent of those who had no seizures had been through withdrawal the same number of times.

 Even if a case of withdrawal appears to be mild, it is best to treat alcohol withdrawal with more aggressive treatment mechanisms to ward off the appearance of the kindling effect.
 Inpatient treatment is usually recommended for individuals who have sought treatment before and relapsed.